 You can try the Detector yourself by visiting this link:

-If you use either the Firefox or Google Chrome web browser and would like to be able to see if the sites that you are visiting were built using WordPress, then Wappalyzer is a useful add-on to add to your web browser.
+If you browse the net using either Firefox or Google Chrome and want to be able to see if the sites that you are visiting use WordPress, then Wappalyzer is a useful extension to install on your web browser.

 According to their website …